-The entire program review process lasts two years.
+Under normal conditions, a program is reviewed on a seven-year timeframe.
+For those programs on a conventional schedule, the entire program review process lasts two years.
 During that period, the program under review will prepare a packet for submission that consists of:

 - the self-study document

-- the external reviewer report
+- an external reviewer report

-- the internal reviewer report

 - the dean's review of the reports

-- documentation of departmental self-assessment.

-This report will be submitted to the Senate Program Review Committee (PRC), which will review it and decide whether the report should be accepted, or if the committee needs more information, before sending the report forward.
+This report will be submitted to the Senate Program Review Committee (PRC), which will review it and decide whether the report should be accepted, or if the committee needs more information, before submitting the report.
 Once the report is accepted, it is then reviewed and voted on by the Senate body.
-Finally, it is sent to the provost.
+Finally, it is sent to the Provost.
 The form departments should use to submit their report, the Cover Profile & Tracking Page, is included in the appendix.